Shilong, Guangdong: Economy

-Dongguan Prison is also located in Shilong.
+Dongguan Prison is located in Shilong.

 Ecology

-In 2008, Shilong was chosen by the State as a “famous historical and cultural town in China”.
-There are 27 remaining ancient trees, including one tree at the age of more than 300 years and 16 trees at the ages of more than 100 years.
-The Government of the Town establishes electronic archives for ancient and famous trees by building their name cards so that it can manage those ancient trees scientifically and effectively; and there are 28 places of historical and cultural interests, including five places as the key cultural relic protective units at the municipal level.
+In 2008, Shilong was designated by the State as a "renowned historical and cultural town in China."
+The town is home to 27 ancient trees, with one tree exceeding 300 years in age and 16 trees surpassing 100 years.
+To preserve these ancient trees systematically, the Town Government has created electronic archives and name cards for each tree, enabling scientific and efficient management.
+Shilong also boasts 28 sites of historical and cultural significance, with five designated as key cultural relic protection units at the municipal level.

 Culture

-In order to protect intangible cultural heritage, the Government of the Town has set up the development fund for Cantonese Opera.
-Now, there are five folk ballad singers' associations, who hold free performances in Yat-sen Park in turn every Saturday evening.
-Furthermore, different kinds of museums and exhibition centers have been built as cultural and educational bases.
+In order to protect intangible cultural heritage, the Government set up a development fund for Cantonese Opera.
+Presently, five folk ballad singers' associations take turns hosting free performances every Saturday evening in Yat-sen Park.
+Various museums and exhibition centers have also been established as cultural and educational hubs in the area.

-In 2005, it was listed as the Dragon Boat Champion Center in China by the National General Administration of Sports.
+In 2005, Shilong was listed as the Dragon Boat Champion Center in China by the National General Administration of Sports.
 Each year, there are more than 90 cultural and artistic evening parties of all kinds and more than 30 art shows.